 The C6 is a bargain right now.
 The early base c6 (2005-2007) examples came with the LS2 but the sweet spot is the 2008 refresh that came with the LS3.

-Lighter and more exotic than the Camaro it is has great balance of style and power.
+Lighter and more exotic than the Camaro it has a great balance of style and power.
 Simple and tasteful mods are all that is really needed to make a great weekend warrior that you can be proud of.

-A minimum of 400 hp in the basest of trims, good brakes, targa top, decent highway mpg, and a badge with American history, what more could you need.
+A minimum of 400 hp in the basest of trims, good brakes, Targa top, decent highway mpg, and a badge with American history, what more could you need.

 Where do I look for cars?
 Check out Edmunds.com for great used car listings.

 V10, V10, V10.
 What more do I need to say.
 For under $18k these wonderful beasts can be in your driveway now singing the glorious song that is the V10 exhaust note.

 The M6 is a classic grand tourer.
 It’s not the fastest thing around but it is a revver and makes you work for the power.